-- Virtual Address Space Objects (see Chapter 6) are used to construct a virtual address space (or VSpace) for one or more threads.
-These objects largely directly correspond to those of the hardware; that is, a page directory pointing to page tables, which in turn map physical frames.
-The kernel also includes ASID Pool and ASID Control objects for tracking the status of address spaces. - Interrupt Objects (see Chapter 7) give applications the ability to receive and acknowledge interrupts from hardware devices.
+- Virtual Address Space Objects (see Chapter 7) are used to construct a virtual address space (or VSpace) for one or more threads.
+These objects largely directly correspond to those of the hardware, and as such are architecture-dependent.
+The kernel also includes ASID Pool and ASID Control objects for tracking the status of address spaces. - Interrupt Objects (see Chapter 8) give applications the ability to receive and acknowledge interrupts from hardware devices.
 Initially, there is a capability to IRQControl, which allows for the creation of IRQHandler capabilities.
 An IRQHandler capability permits the management of a specific interrupt source associated with a specific device.
 It is delegated to a device driver to access an interrupt source.
 The IRQHandler object allows threads to wait for and acknowledge individual interrupts. - Untyped Memory (see Section 2.4) is the foundation of memory allocation in the seL4 kernel.
 Untyped memory capabilities have a single method which allows the creation of new kernel objects.
 If the method succeeds, the calling thread gains access to capabilities to the newly-created objects.
 Additionally, untyped memory objects can be divided into a group of smaller untyped memory objects allowing delegation of part (or all) of the system's memory.
 We discuss memory management in general in the following sections.